 Before you take on an organizational effort with a larger team and longer timeframe, you can try the process at home.
 Imagine you want to clean up your garage so you can fit a new motorcycle inside.
 You could use Lean methods to accomplish this goal.

-- DEFINE: Identify the scope of the cleaning project (cleaning the garage, not whole house).
+- DEFINE: Identify the scope of the cleaning project (cleaning the garage, not the whole house).

-- MEASURE: Pace off the square footage of the overall garage and of the open floor space.
-Set a goal for required amount of open floor space.
+- MEASURE: Pace of the square footage of the overall garage and the open floor space.
+Set a goal for the required amount of open floor space.
 (You may eyeball this, but it is a measurable area.)